boutroslab/HTSvis/README.md

 </br>
 </br>

-# A shiny app for exploratory data analysis and visualization of arrayed high-throughput screens
+# HTSvis: a web app for exploratory data analysis and visualization of arrayed high-throughput screens

 Version 1.1.3
 </br>